GameServerManagers/LinuxGSM-Docs/Game-Server-Login-Token.md

 _A token is now required for running public CS:GO servers and TF2 is optional._

 # Generate a token
 To generate a token follow this link.
 You will be required to login to a steam account.
-I recommend a separate account from your main steam account
+I recommend a separate account from your main steam account.
-.
 [http://steamcommunity.com/dev/managegameservers](http://steamcommunity.com/dev/managegameservers)

+# New command line Parameter

+GSLTs can be registered on your server(s) by using the _sv_setsteamaccount_ command either in _autoexec.cfg_ or from an _+exec_

+on the server startup line.

+`+sv_setsteamaccount [token] `

+autoexec.cfg

+`sv_setsteamaccount [token] `

 # What is the point of GSLT?
 To fully understand the reasoning behind GSLTs, we need to back up a bit to July 2015.
 [Valve announced that running certain plugins would get your server blacklisted](http://dathost.net/blog/important-information-regarding-our-csgo-servers/), meaning it could not connect to the master servers and people wouldn’t be able to connect to the server.